Augmented reality and the future of automotive retail

 This has paved the way for using augmented reality to digitise showrooms whilst also bypassing the problem of limited physical inventory as AR enables car dealers to present buyers with a complete range of models and specifications.
 AR has enabled car dealers to use their (often minimal) space to maximum effect.

-Audi was one of the first to improve the physical showroom experience by applying AR to Audi City, the world’s first fully digital car showroom.
+Audi was one of the first to improve the physical car showroom experience by applying AR to Audi City, the world’s first fully digital car showroom back in 2014.
 The digitised showrooms provide a fully interactive retail and branding experience, driving customer engagement.
 On mobile devices, customers can choose and customise their own car model.

 “They can change the colour, they can change the alloys, they can even hear how the cars sound”